Frequently Asked Questions

 What Will It Cost?

-- Since patients needs vary on the case basis, Dr. Kaye must complete your examination before establishing your treatment plan.
+- Since patients needs vary on the case basis, Dr. Kaye and Dr. Rabe must complete your examination before establishing your treatment plan.
 The fee for periodontal treatment can vary considerably depending on the type of problems and the complexity and length of treatment.
 An approximate fee can usually be determined at the initial visit; but on occasion, some initial treatment or further diagnostic images, such as CBCT (cone beam computer tomography), must be completed before the final treatment planning can be established.

 Will My Insurance Cover The Cost?